/

 The short answer for a U Visa is that yes, the victim must have helped law enforcement or the courts, or be willing to do so even if the police or courts do not interact with the victim very much.
 The U Visa applicant must also get a signed Certification from law enforcement about their cooperation or willingness to cooperate.

-This requirement extends throughout the entire application process, adjudication timeline, and, if approved, for the four years holding the U visa.
+This requirement extends throughout the entire application process, adjudication timeline, and, if approved, for the four years holding the U Visa.
 The applicant must remain willing and available to provide more information to any police officer, district attorney, court, or any other agency that has authority over the crime.

 Injury and Therapy